Will Smith Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in the league.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles have a 4.14 team ERA that ranks 16th among all MLB pitching staffs.
+- The Orioles' 4.16 team ERA ranks 16th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.